JoeD1999/udi-backup-poly/README.md

-# russound-polyglot
+# backup-polyglot

-This is the Russound Poly for the [Universal Devices ISY994i](https://www.universal-devices.com/residential/ISY) [Polyglot interface](http://www.universal-devices.com/developers/polyglot/docs/) with  [Polyglot V2](https://github.com/Einstein42/udi-polyglotv2)
+This is the backup/restore Poly for the [Universal Devices ISY994i](https://www.universal-devices.com/residential/ISY) [Polyglot interface](http://www.universal-devices.com/developers/polyglot/docs/) with  [Polyglot V2](https://github.com/Einstein42/udi-polyglotv2)
 (c) 2020 Robert Paauwe
-MIT license.

-This node server is intended to support the legacy [Russound CAV/CAS whole house audio controllers](http://www.russound.com/).

-The legacy Russound controllers use a serial protocal called RNET.
-However, this node server expects to access the controller via a ethernet-to-serial converter.
-The only configuration tested and supported is a QualTech serial device server running in raw UDP mode.

-This only supports a single controller with 6 zones and 6 sources.
+This node server takes a snapshot of the lighting type device status and can then later restore the devices to those values.

+Lighting devices are those devices that have a status value using the unit-of-measure for level (0-255) or percent.
+This should cover most Insteon switch/lamp modules and Z-wave switch/lamp modules.

 ## Installation